spacetelescope/slitlessutils/docs/cosmicrays.rst

    import slitlessutils as su

-   # perform the master sky subtraction on the filename "grismfile"
+   # perform the global-sky subtraction on the filename "grismfile"
    su.core.preprocess.crrej.laplace(grismfile, kernel='3a', inplace=True)

 This will update the file in place, as the flag is set: :code:`inplace=True`.
 See :numref:`animatedcrs` for an animation of how cosmic rays appear and then can be bilinearly-interpolated over (but see note above).